 - Initiate conversations about drinking

 - Stage an intervention to end drinking

-Fortunately, there are support groups like Alcoholic’s Anonymous for families when a parent decides to get help for alcoholism.
+Fortunately, there are support groups like Al-Anon for families when a parent decides to get help for alcoholism.
 Not only do the parents have access to peer groups that provide support but having family members present could be motivation to be accountable for their actions.
 Family members of alcoholics are also encouraged to participate in support groups, such as Adult Children of Alcoholics (ACOA).

 Start your Journey Today